 I learned a lot of communication skills and a lot about how to approach certain situations with different personalities.
 Everyone thinks and views things differently, so knowing how to work with those differing mindsets is very important.

-also had to learn how to delegate.
-I’m very much a do it all myself type of person, and that’s just not possible as a clinic director.
+I also had to learn how to delegate.
+I’m very much a “do it all myself” type of person, and that’s just not possible as a clinic director.
 You have to bring your entire team together and leverage their strengths to help the team be successful.
 That was really hard for me to learn.

 How did you go from being a clinic director to a compliance officer?
 That seems like a big shift.

 I am constantly looking for the next big challenge.
-When the position opened up, I wasn’t sure if I wanted to do it; however, after re-reading the job description a few times, I realized this job fits me to a T. This position requires a lot of learning, short-term and ongoing projects, self-driven reading and tasks.
-There is a lot of things I’m constantly absorbing, reviewing, and implementing which really appeals to me.
-I get bored easily, so that structure of always having a new big project to work on is something I really enjoy.
+When the position opened up, I wasn’t sure if I wanted to do it; however, after re-reading the job description a few times, I realized this job fits me to a T. This position requires a lot of learning, short-term and ongoing projects, self-driven reading, and tasks.
+There are a lot of things I’m constantly absorbing, reviewing, and implementing which really appeal to me.
+I get bored easily, so the structure of always having a new big project to work on is something I really enjoy.

 What does the role of a compliance officer involve?